 The main symptoms of frozen shoulder are pain and stiffness.
 The discomfort can range from being mild to severe enough that you may not be able to move your shoulder.

-The duration of each phase above varies with the timing of treatment interventions.
+Frozen shoulder generally progresses in 4 stages, with the duration of each phase varying with the timing of treatment interventions.
 Early detection, together with appropriate treatment methods can help you avoid the undesirable consequences of a frozen shoulder.

 Frozen shoulders can be caused by a variety of reasons.